>> February 18, 2011

 Background of Ranau (as altitude training site)

 Ranau is a district that located around 100km from the state capital, Kota Kinabalu.
 Ranau is known for its hilly geographic structure and has many wonderful places including the mount Kinabalu (4,095m).
-The average elevation of Ranau is not known but according to Sabah Tourism the place is at 1,176m above the sea level, whereby most probably measured at the town.
+The average elevation of Ranau is not known but according to Sabah Tourism the place is at 1,176m above the sea level, and it was probably measured at the town.
 The average temperature ranges from 16°C at night to 24°C in the day.
 Following is an estimate all-day temperature in Ranau (near Kundasang and some other places):

 02:00 A.M - 19°C 08:00 A.M - 20°C 02:00 P.M - 25°C 08:00 P.M - 19°C